dhruvvyas90/qemu-rpi-kernel/native-emuation/README.md

 - Raspberry pi kernel image
 - Relevant dtb files

-### Step by step guide to extract dtb files and kernel image from img files
+### Step by step guide to extract dtb files and kernel image from img file

 Mount the image file